simw/xml-to-pydantic/README.md

 [![versions](https://img.shields.io/pypi/pyversions/xml-to-pydantic.svg)](https://github.com/simw/xml-to-pydantic)
 [![license](https://img.shields.io/github/license/simw/xml-to-pydantic.svg)](https://github.com/simw/xml-to-pydantic/blob/main/LICENSE)

-xml-to-pydantic is a library for Python to convert XML to pydantic models.
+xml-to-pydantic is a library for Python to convert XML or HTML to pydantic models.
+This can be used to:

+- Parse and validate a scraped HTML page into a python object
+- Parse and validate an XML response from an XML-based API
+- Parse and validate data stored in XML format

 (Please note that this project is not affiliated in any way with the great team at [pydantic](https://github.com/pydantic/pydantic).)